It’s finally here!

-Taught by some of the most experienced teachers that the Rahmah Foundation has had over the years, the 10-week Young Muslimahs Halaqa Program is a weekly halaqa from 7 p.m. to 9 p.m. each Friday from October 14 to December 16, 2022, that is uniquely designed for girls ages 4-17 (PK-High school).
+Taught by some of the most experienced teachers that The Rahmah Foundation has had over the years, the 10-week Young Muslimahs Halaqa Program is a weekly halaqa from 7 p.m. to 9 p.m. each Friday from October 6 to December 15, 2022, that is uniquely designed for girls ages 4-17 (PK-High school).
 The program includes Qur’an recitation, age-appropriate Halaqas, crafts, and local outings/sports (middle/high school girls only).

 Frogs and Bunnies (pk and kg) – Uniquely designed for girls ages 4-5.
 Activities include Quran recitation, nasheeds, stories, crafts, games, and activities.
-The girls will venture into the unique story world of two friends, frog and bunny, who are very different, yet best of friends.
-The girls will learn about the fun times these two friends share as they learn from each other, about Allah, and the qualities of cleanliness, sharing, telling the truth, respecting their parents, helping others, and so much more.
+The girls will venture into the unique story world of two friends, a frog and a bunny, who are very different yet best of friends.
+The girls will learn about the fun times these two friends share as they learn from each other about Allah and the qualities of cleanliness, sharing, telling the truth, respecting their parents, helping others, and so much more.

 Rainbows (1st – 3rd grade) – The Rainbows program aims to give the girls a sense of identity and a feeling of belonging.
 The girls learn to love and proper adab of the Quran as they continue their journey in memorizing.
 The skill-building portion includes seven parts, like the seven colors of a rainbow: thikr, Quran, rainbow talk, stories of the prophets, characteristics of the prophet, songs, and a craft activity.
 Rainbow topics include – proper manners, sharing, modesty, friendship, loving our parents, etc.